EXCLUSIVE-Aspiring TikTok buyers pursue four options in effort to revive talks -sources

 Oracle, whose Chairman Larry Ellison is one of the technology world's few supporters of Trump, has partnered with some of ByteDance's investors, including General Atlantic and Sequoia, on its bid for the TikTok assets.

-(Reporting by Echo Wang, Greg Roumeliotis amd Krystal Hu in New York; Additional reporting by Yingzhi Yang in Beijing and Kane Wu in Hong Kong; Editing by Alexander Smith)
+(Reporting by Echo Wang, Greg Roumeliotis amd Krystal Hu in New York; Additional reporting by Yingzhi Yang in Beijing and Kane Wu in Hong Kong; Editing by Alexander Smith and Leslie Adler)

 ((E.Wang@thomsonreuters.com;))